bartelsjoshuac/SAPG/CodeAnalysis.md

 **Key Findings from Automated Code Scanning**

-The majority of our findings were not pertinant to the use cases that we analyzed in prior assignments.
-The findings were mostly related to the use of the C language and manual memory management as opposed to architural-level design patterns.
+The majority of our findings were not pertinent to the use cases that we analyzed in prior assignments.
+The findings were mostly related to the use of the C language and manual memory management as opposed to architectural-level design patterns.

 We can see significant difference in what GitHub's codeQL found and SonarCloud, in fact none of the same vulnerabilities are flagged.
 This is likely due to the fact that SonarCloud is a commercial product and GitHub's codeQL is open source.
 The codeQL scan found 3 vulnerabilities, 2 of which are critical.
 The first is a CWE-120, Buffer Copy without Checking Size of Input ('Classic Buffer Overflow') and the second is a CWE-416, Use After Free.
 The third is a CWE-416, Use After Free.
 The first two are critical and the third is high.